thomasbrawner/regime_failure/README.md

 15 February 2015

 - `dissertation_analysis_ch1a.py`: generates regression tables and plots of simulated first differences demonstrating the estimated effect of spatiotemporal lags of various categories of authoritarian regime failure on authoritarian regime stability.
+Relies on the programs in ``dissertation_programs.py`.

 3 February 2015